onzfonz/comp227/src/content/0/en/part0b.md

   countries
 ```

-So, each part has its own directory, which contains a directory for each exercise set (like the unicafe exercises in part 1).
+So, each part has its own directory, which contains a directory for each exercise set (like the studytracker exercises in part 1).

 The exercises are submitted **one part at a time**.
 When you have submitted the exercises for a part, you can no longer submit any missed exercises for that part.